-Within a short drive from downtown are dozens of wilderness adventures, and a short plane ride opens up the possibility of almost any type of adventure.
+Within a short drive from downtown are dozens of wilderness adventures, and a short plane ride opens up the possibility of almost any type of Alaska adventure.
 That’s one reason why Anchorage’s Lake Hood is the world’s busiest floatplane base.
 Warmed by a maritime climate, you can spend the day fishing Ship Creek downtown, hiking the nearby mountains, photographing glaciers, and dining at a four-star restaurant.

-Within a 15-minute drive from center is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
+Within a 15-minute drive from the center is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
 In winter, the city transforms into the fluffy white playground, with 130 kilometers of maintained Nordic ski trails, dog sledding, ice skating, snowmobiling, ice sculptures, and more.
 Just 45 minutes away is Alaska’s premier alpine ski resort, Alyeska Resort.

 Anchorage wasn’t officially founded until 1915, even though British explorer Captain James Cook sailed past the site in 1779, and gold prospectors discovered the bounty of Ship Creek in the late 1800s.
 It wasn’t until the Alaska Railroad set up a construction camp in 1915 that Anchorage was established and became a booming tent city of 2,000 people.
-Anchorage proved to be the ideal center for Alaska’s rail, air and highway systems with the military build-up of World War II and the discovery of oil in Cook Inlet in the 1950s, adding to its steady growth.
+Anchorage proved to be the ideal center for Alaska’s rail, air, and highway systems with the military build-up of World War II and the discovery of oil in Cook Inlet in the 1950s, adding to its steady growth.
 After the 1964 Good Friday Earthquake, the city was rebuilding itself when another opportunity arose: the discovery of a $10-billion oil reserve in Prudhoe Bay.

-Before you go – Practical Information
+Before you go to Kenai Peninsula Alaska – Practical Information

 The Kenai Peninsula is a large peninsula jutting from the coast of Southcentral Alaska.
-The peninsula extends approximately 150 miles (240 km) southwest from the Chugach Mountains, south of Anchorage.
+The peninsula extends approximately 150 miles (240 km) southwest of the Chugach Mountains, south of Anchorage.
 It is separated from the mainland on the west by Cook Inlet and the east by Prince William Sound.
 The glacier-covered Kenai Mountains, rising 7,000 feet (2,100 m), run along the southeast spine of the peninsula along the coast of the Gulf of Alaska.
 Much of the range is within Kenai Fjords National Park.

 The northwest coast along the Cook Inlet is flatter and marshy, dotted with numerous small lakes.
 Several larger lakes extend through the interior of the peninsula, including Skilak Lake and Tustumena Lake.
 Rivers include the Kenai River, famous for its salmon population.
 The Kenai Peninsula has many glaciers in its eastern and southern areas.
 It is home to both the Sargent Icefield and Harding Icefields and numerous glaciers that spawn off them.